The Rising Popularity of Pearl Makeup in Historical Drama The Double

 Historical portraits of Song Dynasty empresses show us the proper way to apply pearl makeup, including where to place the pearls and how many to use, with strict guidelines.
 The standard application involves placing pearls on the forehead, the sides of the mouth, and the temples, ensuring symmetry.
 Most Song Dynasty empresses adhered to this method.

-For instance, in the of Empress Cao from the reign of Emperor Renzong, she wears a ceremonial gown and a adorned with pearls and jade.
+For instance, in the portrait of Empress Cao from the reign of Emperor Renzong, she wears a ceremonial gown and a crown adorned with pearls and jade.
 A pearl ornament is placed above her eyebrows, mounted on a jade base.
 Additionally, on both sides of her mouth, level with her lips, she has smaller pearl ornaments matching those on her forehead.

 The Rising Popularity of Pearl Makeup in Historical Drama The Double-5

-During the Zhenghe era of Emperor Huizong, regulations specified the of flower and pearl ornaments for noblewomen's crowns: nine flower ornaments with an equal number of pearl decorations for first-rank, eight for second-rank, six for third-rank, and five for fifth-rank.
+During the Zhenghe era of Emperor Huizong, regulations specified the number of flower and pearl ornaments for noblewomen's crowns: nine flower ornaments with an equal number of pearl decorations for first-rank, eight for second-rank, six for third-rank, and five for fifth-rank.

 The historical drama “Palace of Devotion,” set in the Song Dynasty, accurately depicts this pearl makeup style.
 Empress Liu E has a large pearl on her forehead, nine smaller pearls along each temple, and one pearl at each corner of her mouth, complemented by pearl earrings.
 Other characters in the drama, like Empress Cao, Consort Zhang, and Princess Heir, follow similar patterns, with slight variations in the number of pearls.